Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 Project no: GRS-057/16

-With the advent of genome engineering and synthetic biology, we can now optimize and assemble sensing and effecting systems into cellular machines that perform a variety of complex tasks in a defined context.
+With the advent of genome engineering and synthetic biology, we chave the ability assemble cellular systems naturally found in the microbial world.
+For example, we can repurpose sensing and effecting systems into a single bacterial machine in order to perform a variety of complex tasks in a defined context.
 Consequently, engineering and programming bacteria into “smart therapeutics” that patrol a host to detect and treat diseases now appears as a realistic endeavor.
 Such strategies may help us treat a variety of conditions including cancer, infectious diseases or immune disorders.

 What is special about the project?